 5. Why computer humming sound occurred in HT transmission line?

->

-> This computer humming sound is coming due to ionization (breakdown of air into charged particles) of air around transmission conductor.
-This effect is called as Corona effect, and it is considered as power loss.
+This computer humming sound is coming due to ionization (the breakdown of air into charged particles) of air around transmission conductor.
+This effect is called a Corona effect, and it is considered as power loss.

->

-> 6. What is rated speed?
+6. What is rated speed?

 At the time of motor taking normal current (rated current)the speed of the motor is called rated speed.
 It is a speed at which any system take small current and give maximum efficiency.